andim/peptidome/docs/notes.md

 order: 3
 ---

+# 2019-09-05: Protein tissue distribution database

+https://www.proteinatlas.org/ has data on the distribution of human proteins across tissues and cell types.
+This could be a useful resource to check how much the peptide statistics should vary across tissues.

 # 2019-08-22: Protein structure and family databases

 - Pfam: Protein domains found in sequences of a given proteome.
 See e.g. [Human](http://pfam.xfam.org/proteome/9606#tabview=tab2), interestingly there are for example nearly 8000 occurrences of C2H2 zinc finger domains in line with the signal we have seen inthe mutual information analysis.
 A CSV file with where domains are located can be downloaded via [FTP](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/proteomes/)